top of page

 What makes CBP different from regular Chiropractic?

 Standard chiropractic adjustments are effective at reducing pain and improving joint mobility.
 But they don't change the shape of your spine.
 Think of it this way: if you have a tooth that's growing crooked, pain relief is like taking Advil — helpful, but it doesn't move the tooth.
+Toronto chiropractors practicing CBP use a specific, measurable protocol — combining spinal adjustments, mirror-image traction, and corrective exercises — to gradually reshape the spine toward its ideal alignment.
+The results are documented on X-ray before and after care.

 The three pillars of CBP